myokit/model-list/README.md

 Whether or not a modification counts as a "model" is entirely subjective.
 No strict criteria are used here, just try to make it useful.

+Typically _not_ including models with slight changes due to mutations.

 ### Sources
 Some papers with model lists or model comparison:
 - [Noble, Garny, Noble (2012) How the Hodgkin-Huxley equations inspired the Cardiac Physiome Project](https://doi.org/10.1113/jphysiol.2011.224238)